Skip to content

 Intro

-Phlex is a Ruby gem for building fast object-oriented views.
-Phlex actually supports HTML, SVG and CSV views, but we'll focus on HTML views to begin with.
+Phlex is a Ruby gem for building object-oriented views directly in Ruby.
+It supports HTML, SVG and CSV views, but we’ll mostly focus on HTML views in this guide.

 ruby